Monash Rural Health Bendigo

 Introducing the clinical school

 Bendigo is a vibrant regional city of around 100,000 people.
 The medical community in Bendigo has long hosted medical students from both Monash University and the University of Melbourne who are all based at Monash Rural Health Bendigo.
 The clincial training site is located in the health education and research precinct along with the Bendigo Primary Care Centre and the La Trobe University Rural Health School.
-The precinct itself is located between the acute and rehabilitation campuses of Bendigo Health.
+The precinct itself is located beside the Bendigo hospital.

 Bendigo Health is spread over a number of campuses and serves an area nearly a quarter the size of Victoria.
-A 672 bed multi-disciplinary service, it incorporates medical, surgical, rehabilitation, psychiatric care (both in-patient and community-based), aged care and ambulatory and community services.
-Speciality services at the hospital include critical care, cardiology, renal dialysis, maternal and women’s health, child and adolescent health, oncology, orthopaedic services.
-The two campuses of the 225 acute bed teaching hospital are located about 2 km from the centre of Bendigo.
-Acute services are located in the main hospital campus, while rehabilitation services are housed at the Anne Caudle Centre.
+A 724 bed multi-disciplinary service, it incorporates medical, surgical, rehabilitation, psychiatric care (both in-patient and community-based), aged care and ambulatory and community services.
+Speciality services at the hospital include critical care, cardiology, renal dialysis, maternal and women’s health, child and adolescent health, oncology, orthopaedic services.hospital is located about 2 km from the centre of Bendigo.

 Year 3B/foundation clinical year